-You might want to build an online community but don’t know where to begin.
-Or maybe you have heard about online communities and want to know how it can help your organization.
-This article follows Simon Sinek‘s “Why, How and What” to help you answers those questions.
+You might be thinking about building an online community, but don’t know where to begin.
+Or maybe you have heard about online communities.
+And want to know how it can help your organization.
+This article follows Simon Sinek‘s “Why, How and What” to help you answer those questions.

-Before you build an online community, start with ‘Why‘.
+Before you build your online community, start with ‘Why‘.

 Understanding and being able to explain why you want to build a community is essential.
 The reasons our clients built their communities are diverse.
 Let’s list the most important ones we hear:

-1. you want Connect your customers and learn from them
+1. you want to Connect your customers and learn from them

-Probably the most seen type of community is the Customer Community, used by brands and enterprises to stay in close contact with their customers.
+Firstly, probably the most seen type of the platform is the Customer Community.
+Used by brands and enterprises to stay in close contact with their customers.
 Customers are taken along into product development or service optimization processes.
-This doesn’t only give the brand insight in what their customers want, but it also helps to build a better relationship with them.
+This doesn’t only give the brand insight in what their customers want.
+But, it also helps to build a better relationship with them.
 Brands facilitate constant contact between brand enthusiasts and themselves.

 A good example of a Customer Community is the ‘SolarPlaza Network’.
-Solarplaza is a pioneering enterprise that, over the course of 10 years and in 25 different countries, has organized over 70 events, focused on connecting professionals and experts in the solar/renewable energy field.
-They have facilitated knowledge sharing and networking for more than 8,000 professionals worldwide.
-They are using their customer community platform as a primary digital hub for connecting their members.
+Solarplaza is a pioneering enterprise.
+That, over the course of 10 years and in 25 different countries, has organized over 70 events.
+Focusing on connecting professionals and experts in the solar/renewable energy field.
+They have facilitated knowledge sharing and networking through social media for more than 8,000 professionals worldwide.
+They are using their customer platform as a primary digital hub for connecting their members.
 It helps them strengthens the solar and renewable energy movement.

 — or —

 2. you want to collect consumer insights to learn what works and what doesn’t

-The second most seen community type is the project-based Insights Community.
-This solution is mostly used by researchers to collect consumer insight data using Diary studies, Online focus groups, IHUT and Customer journeys.
-Incentivising members using points and badges is an often used tactic to keep people engaged.
+Secondly, the most seen platform type is the project-based Insights Community.
+This solution is mostly used by researchers to collect consumer insight data.
+SUing Diary studies, Online focus groups, IHUT and Customer Journeys.
+Incentivise members with points and badges is an often used tactic to keep people engaged.